OlymTheDataDetective/Daikibo-Factory-Health-Analysis/README.md

 **🔄 Data Transformation**

-• Created calculated columns for device status classification
+• Created calculated columns for device status classification, where value 10 is added for status = 'unhealthy'.

 • Converted timestamp into separate Date, Time and Hour fields

-• Built KPIs for machine health, downtime and device performance

-• Cleaned nulls, standardized column types and optimized tables

-To effectively calculate the total downtime of the unhealthy machine, new column with value 10 is added in every rows  of status = 'unhealthy'.